NHinternesch/gtm-server-client-custom-event-parser/README.md

 # Custom Event Parser

-This client template for Google Tag Manager Server-Side takes an incoming request, extracts information from the query string, headers, IP, and cookies and returns the data to the server container as an event object.
-It is vendor agnostic and can handle any tracking request.
+This client template for Google Tag Manager Server-Side takes an incoming GET request, extracts information from the query string, headers, IP, and cookies and returns the data to the server container as an event object.
+It is vendor agnostic and can handle any GET tracking request.

 For an example request like `https://myServerContainer.com/measure?property1=value1&property2=value2&property3=value3`, the **event data mapping** for the object returned would look like this: